 Students then proceed to a period of full-time research project work leading to the submission of their Master's dissertation.

 Lectures are given by leading researchers in the area of materials chemistry.
-The lecture courses are supported by tutorial sessions and assessed by examination in April/May.
+The lecture courses are supported by tutorial sessions, and assessed by coursework and examination in April/May.

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.